Ruby Murray

 Ruby Florence Murray (29 March 1935 – 17 December 1996) was a Northern Irish singer.
-One of the most popular singers in the British Isles in the 1950s, she scored ten hits in the UK Singles Chart between 1954 and 1959.
+One of the most popular singers in Britain and Ireland in the 1950s, she scored ten hits in the UK Singles Chart between 1954 and 1959.
 She also made pop chart history in March 1955 by having five hits in the Top Twenty in a single week.

 Child star

 Ruby Florence Murray was born near the Donegall Road in south Belfast, the youngest child in a Protestant family.
-She had surgery at six weeks of age due to swollen glands, and as a result, had a very husky voice.
-Entering a public speaking contest run by Eglinton Young Farmers Club, Londonderry in March 1947, she won a special prize for the youngest competitor under 18.
+She underwent surgery at six weeks of age due to swollen glands and, as a result, had a very husky voice.
+Entering a public speaking contest run by Eglinton Young Farmers Club, Derry in March 1947, she won a special prize for the youngest competitor under 18.
 A performance at the Ballymena Variety Theatre in February 1948 received a wonderful reception and she then toured in Northern Ireland as a child singer.
 Murray first appeared on television at the age of 12, having been spotted by producer Richard Afton.
 Owing to laws governing children performing, Murray had to delay her start in the entertainment industry.
 She returned to Belfast and full-time education until she was 14.